 Any other financial situational plans for the future such as debt payment plan, selling your business, a buyout is necessary.

 Your business plan should include a financial plan.
 This is critical to the success of any business.
 How much money is coming in and how much are you spending.

 It tells you whether you’re ready to hire a new talent or upgrade your office equipment leave things as they are.

 The following is a list of the critical financial statements to include in this section.

-Historical financial data.
-If you own an established business, you will be requested to supply historical data related to your company’s performance.
+Historical financial data: If you own an established business, you should supply historical data related to your company’s performance.

-Prospective financial data.
-All businesses, whether startup or established, will be required to supply prospective financial data.
-With all this information penned down, your business idea is now becoming a reality.
+Prospective financial data: All businesses, whether startup or established, should provide prospective financial data.
+With all these information penned down, your business idea is now becoming a reality.

-To add more flesh to your ideas, read the part two of this article or download our infographic for a vivid idea of how to start a business in Ghana.
+To add more flesh to your ideas, read the part two of this article and download our toolkit for a vivid idea of how to start a business in Ghana.